mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 ## Step 6: Assign the user to the application

 Now that you have both the user and the application created, you need to assign the user to the application.
 Replace "arn:aws:sso::123456789012:application/ssoins-abcd1234xmpl/apl-abcd1234xmpl" with your application ARN.
 Replace "1234abcd-xmpl-5678-efgh-90ijklmnopqr" with the user ID that's returned in Step 3.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws sso-admin create-application-assignment \